hanadini/MultiAgent_AStar_WarehouseRobot/README.md

 - The algorthim is a simplified version of the multi-label A* algorithm mentioned in [2]
 - The code is designed to be extensible, that is why the task object is defined as std::pair, because ideally, the robot should first navigate to a Pickup cell and then to a delivery cell or vice versa.
 However, I kept this feature outside the scope of this Capstone project.
 - It is possible that the planner fails to find a path for a certain robot-task pair, in this case, the task will be picked up by the next robot in the availableRobots queue.

+### References
+[1] Li, Jiaoyang, et al. "Lifelong Multi-Agent Path Finding in Large-Scale Warehouses."
+AAMAS.
+2020.

+[2] Grenouilleau, Florian, Willem-Jan van Hoeve, and John N. Hooker.
+"A multi-label A* algorithm for multi-agent pathfinding."
+Proceedings of the International Conference on Automated Planning and Scheduling.
+Vol. 29.
+2019.